stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

 and they are often the culprits for performance problems, typically resulting from memory pressure.
-It is important to be able to spot them in the plan since they can suggest either a way to re-formulate the query to help the planner or a way to make the query more precise by specifying extra constants where they matter.
+It is important to be able to spot them in the plan since they can suggest either a way to re-formulate the query to help the planner or a way to make the query more precise by specifying extra constraints where they matter.

 Here are some important pipeline breakers in the example plan: